Tall Thistle Produce Bag

 PATTERN INCLUDES

-• A 9-page premium pattern pdf with professional full-color photographs.
+• An 8-page premium pattern pdf with professional full-color photographs.

 • List of abbreviations used, plus detailed instructions for special stitches and techniques.